aidamian/Project_2_nd893/report.md

 ## Next steps

 The next step is to analyze potential improvement of the obvious flaws of the TD3 modifications to the DDPG algorithm and further experiment with policy/exploroation noise decay, stopping.
-This will be approached both based on simple eps-greedy strategy or based on more _smart_ heristics such as predefined optimization target.
+This will be approached both based on simple eps-greedy strategy or based on more _smart_ heristics such as adaptive noise based on predefined score target.